intmus/inttheory22-23/_09-non-chord-tones/a1-nonchordtonespt1.md

 - neighbor tone
 - suspension

 Identify each of the non-chord tones in the following example by comparing it to the unembellished example above.
-You should be able to deduce to which classification each non-chord tone belongs by comparing the name (i.e. passing, neighbor, and suspension) to the motion around the non-chord tone.
+You should be able to deduce which classification each non-chord tone belongs by comparing the name (i.e. passing, neighbor, and suspension) to the motion around the non-chord tone.
 As you do so, create a definition of each type of non-chord tone using the terminology that we discussed above. (e.g. preparation, resolution, accented, etc.)

 {% capture ex2 %}X:2
 T:With added suspensions, passing tones, and neighbor tones